invinst/CPDBv2_frontend/docs/css-development-guide.md

 - CSS classes that are there for the sole purpose of testing must begin with `test--`.

-- `.css` files can also be imported like `.scss` files but are not localized with CSS modules.
+- `.css` files can also be imported like `.sass` files but are not localized with CSS modules.
 They are global styles including those that are use by 3rd party libraries.

 - Inline styles can be used when more programmatic approach is required.